FC Zürich: Recent years

 In the 2016–17 season, FC Zürich won the Challenge League ahead of Neuchâtel Xamax, and returned after one year to the Super League.
 In the 2017–2018 season they finished fourth.
 On 27 May 2018, they won the Swiss Cup for the tenth time, beating Young Boys 2–1.

 In the 2021–2022 season, FC Zürich won the Super League again after an interruption of thirteen years.
 The club secured its thirteenth league title with a 2–0 away win over Basel, who finished second, with five rounds to go.
 Despite this success, coach André Breitenreiter departed the club to join Bundesliga side TSG Hoffenheim.
 On 8 June 2022, former Austrian national coach Franco Foda was announced as the coach for the upcoming season.
 Despite being able to guide Zürich into the Europa League group stages, the domestic campaign saw the side gain only two points out of a possible 24 in their title defence.
 The league form, combined with a shock cup defeat to Challenge League side Lausanne on 18 September, proved the final straw and Foda was sacked on 21 September.

 In 2024, Ricardo Moniz was appointed head coach on a two-year contract.
 He was dismissed on 27 May 2025.
 He was replaced four days later by Mitchell van der Gaag.
 Van der Gaag was sacked on 23 October, with club president Ancillo Canepa stating that he felt the team had "become stagnant".

+Dennis Hediger was named head coach on 1 January 2026, having led the team in the interim since van der Gaag's departure.